-We believe that the transition of our business model from diagnostics is now complete and once stabilized will create more predictable and stable revenue.
+The transition of our business model from health information technology and diagnostics to ownership and operation of rural hospitals and related healthcare service providers is now complete and we believe the new model, once stabilized, will create more predictable and stable revenues.
 Rural hospitals provide a much-needed service to their local communities and reduce our reliance on commission-based sales employees to generate sales.
-We currently operate one hospital and a rural clinic in the same general geographic location and own another hospital and physicians' office at which operations are currently suspended.
-Owning a number of facilities in the same geographic location will create numerous efficiencies in purchasing and staffing and will enable the provision of additional, specialized and more valuable services that are needed by rural communities but cannot be sustained by a standalone rural hospital.
-We remain confident that this is a sustainable model we can continue to grow through acquisition and development and believe that we can benefit from the compliance and IT and software capabilities we already have in place.
-The progress of the coronavirus ("COVID-19") pandemic, which is more fully discussed below, has severely affected our operations and may cause such expectations not to be achieved or, even if achieved, not to be done in the expected timeframe.
+We currently operate one hospital and a rural health clinic and we own another hospital and physician practice at which operations are currently suspended.
+Owning a number of facilities in the same geographic location will create numerous efficiencies in management, purchasing and staffing and will enable the provision of additional, specialized and more valuable services that are needed by rural communities but cannot be sustained by a standalone rural hospital.
+We remain confident that this is a sustainable model we can continue to grow through acquisition and development.